neonevm/neon-evm.docs/docs/governance/overview/overview.md

 The [Security Department](/docs/governance/neon_daos/#security-department) contains the Assemblies responsible for monitoring activity in the other two Departments to stop malicious actors attempting to exploit the Neon DAO.
 A use case example involving this Department is [preventing the Neon EVM being updated with malicious code](/docs/governance/proposals/#preventing-evm-being-updated-with-malicious-code).

 For more details on Neon's Assemblies and the differences and interactions between them, see the [NEON Assemblies section](/docs/governance/neon_daos/).

-## Governance on Neon: Technical Implementation

-The Neon DAO's Assemblies are built using the [SPL Governance program](https://github.com/solana-labs/solana-program-library/tree/master/governance) - a versatile DAO creation tool for the Solana blockchain.

-This program allows for the customization of the following parameters:

-* Pass threshold to accept a proposal
-* Voting period
-* Hold up period - the minimum time before executing an approved proposal
-* Vote weight calculation (e.g. percentage of total supply, based on vested tokens)
-* Whether to allow voting using a portion of vested tokens

 ## Quick Reference / Cheat Sheet
 Below is a table of different proposal types that can be submitted to different Assemblies, and what they affect: